 While we have many recognizable chains of stores and restaurants like Walmart and McDonald’s, our great local treasures are second to none.
 From Mountainoak Cheese to Four All Ice Cream, or specialty coffee roasters like Baden Coffee Company, Smile Tiger Coffee Roasters or Settlement Co.
 We’ve also got a growing craft beer industry with the likes of Abe Erb Brewpub, Descendents Beer, Innocente Brewing Company and so many more.

 We celebrate all four seasons here with food and drink events.
 Fall brings Oktoberfest, North America’s largest Bavarian celebration, and a celebration of our German heritage.
 While winter might be cold, we have Festival of Lights and skating in front of City Hall.
-Spring is heralded by the Elmira Maple Syrup Festival, the Guiness Book of World Records largest single day Maple Syrup Festival in the world!
+Spring is heralded by the Elmira Maple Syrup Festival, the Guinness Book of World Records’ largest single-day Maple Syrup Festival in the world!
 Summer is full of RibFests, Multicultural Festival, Highland Games, and so many more!

 Tourists galore visit our St. Jacob’s Farmers Market, Canada’s largest year-round farmers market.
-Here you can shop for farm fresh food, crafts, toys and more, while enjoying famous market eats like apple fritters, mini donuts, perogies, craft chips, and sausage.
+Here you can shop for farm-fresh food, crafts, toys and more while enjoying the famous market eats like apple fritters, mini donuts, perogies, craft chips, and sausage.
 Warmer weather brings buskers, pony rides, trolley tours and more!